maximilianwank/dock-n-roll/README.md

 ```

 **What it does:**
-- Prompts for the restore destination path
+- Prompts for the restore destination path (defaults to `./docker_volumes` in the script directory)
 - Asks for confirmation before overwriting existing data
 - Decrypts the GPG-encrypted backup (prompts for password)
 - Extracts the archive to the specified location